rolinmb/quantum-flux/README.md

 src/qfield.py
 	- Evolution of the Gauge-Invariant Lagrangian for Quantum Chromodynamics (representing how the dynamics of quarks may evolve; only represents a simple diffusion process for now); written with the help of ChatGPT

+src/kleingordon.py
+	- Evolution of the Klein-Gordon Field (representing spin-0 particles which satisfy the Klein-Gordon Equation); written with the help of ChatGPT